 This is the first year in AGES that I am spending Christmas without my daughter.
 Traditionally she and I head out on a 10 day adventure that spans the Christmas and New Year’s holidays.
 In recent years we have taken off to Tunisia, Marrakech and Prague…always returning with hysterical and wonderful memories.
 I’ve always really loved these times together because my daughter is always away from me in summer so we never experience the traditional ‘summer holiday’ like most families.
 But this year she headed back home to Spain to visit friends and family so I am going it solo.

 My choices for how to spend Christmas were varied but until several days ago I hadn’t made a decision.
-A work mate of mine invited me to spend Christmas dinner with his family, or our remaining group of expat mates in town planned for brunch at the Leela Palace hotel or finally I could decide to head out of town for a bit of an escape.
-In the end I chose the latter and on Christmas eve I checked into a five-star spa hotel just a short hour’s drive outside of Bangalore.
+A workmate of mine invited me to spend Christmas dinner with his family.
+This sounded really interesting and I was wondering if it would include Turkey and Sprouts?
+Would produce shippers deliver their goods over here?
+I was also invited to go out with our remaining group of expat mates in town who planned for brunch at the Leela Palace hotel or finally I could decide to head out of town for a bit of an escape.
+In the end, I chose the latter and on Christmas eve I checked into a five-star spa hotel just a short hour’s drive outside of Bangalore.

 After checking in I spent the afternoon at the pool, which was completely deserted so I had the entire place to myself.
 It was bliss!
 I ordered cocktails, ate my lunch sitting meditation-style on my lounge chair and listened to a funky megamix on my MP3 player.
 That was exactly what the doctor ordered, I’ll tell ya!
 I lounged on that chaise in my bikini and swam for hours without a single soul around to check out this ‘inappropriate for a woman’ behaviour that was making me so very happy.
 Well, silly me though!
 I thought I’d be able to do the exact same thing today on Christmas day but boy was I wrong!